-On Wednesday, July 26, the Church celebrated the memorial of St. Joachim and St. Anne, the two people chosen to be the parents of the Virgin Mary.
+On Thursday, July 26, the Church celebrates the memorial of St. Joachim and St. Anne, the two people chosen to be the parents of the Virgin Mary.
 Images of these two saints are found in the Cathedral—take a moment and take a look!

 In the niches of Our Lady’s Chapel are statues of St. Anne and St. Joachim with the child Mary (right).

 Also in Our Lady’s Chapel, the large mosaic (below) to the left of the altar depicts two angels holding back the curtains of time to reveal St. Anne and St. Joachim at the fountain of the golden gate.
 As described by the artist, Thomas LaFarge, the scene is laid against the glow of the setting sun, symbolic of the advanced years of the two saints.
 Between them at the bottom of the mosaic flows a fountain.
 From the fountain springs a genealogical rod at the top of which St. Anne presents her child, Mary, who is to be the mother of Christ.